 Written and directed by Elle Callahan, “Witch Hunt” opens with a red-haired woman in a hangman’s noose who’s being burned at the stake in front of a courthouse somewhere on the East Coast in the United States.
 A small crowd has gathered to watch this horrific spectacle.
 A man dressed in a government uniform lights the fire.

 In the crowd, the woman’s daughter (who’s about 12 or 13 years old and also a redhead) cries out, “Mom!”
 Meanwhile, before the woman perishes in the fire, she calls out several times, “Christ!”
-The visual effects in this scene are somewhat cheesy, but it could be forgiven a lot easier if too many other scenes weren’t such a letdown.
+The visual effects in this scene are somewhat cheesy, but it could be more easily forgiven if too many other scenes weren’t such a letdown.

 After this scene of a witch burning at the stake, the movie then cuts to three months later in the fictional Southern California city of Thirteen Palms. (“Witch Hunt” was actually filmed in Los Angeles.)
 Some mean girls are harassing a student in a high-school classroom during a U.S. history class.
 Two of the girls throw a wadded-up note at a redhead girl named Abby (played by Sydney Wilder).
 When she opens the note, she sees the words “Witch Bitch” surrounded in flames.
 Why the animosity toward Abby?